The Goldilocks problem of the quasar contribution to reionization: Acknowledgements

 \section{Acknowledgements}

+We thank Emanuele Giallongo, Andrea Grazian, Frederick Davies and the anonymous referee for useful comments.
 This work is carried out within the Collaborative Research Centre 956 \virg{The Conditions and Impact of Star Formation}, sub-project C4, funded by the Deutsche Forschungsgemeinschaft (DFG).
 We are thankful to the community developing and maintaining software packages extensively used in our work, namely: Matplotlib \citep{matplotlib}, NumPy \citep{numpy}, SciPy \citep{scipy}, yt \citep{yt}.

 \bsp